 If you feel frustrated trying to keep up with Google’s search updates, you are not alone.
-But if you often need to alter how you provide SEO services due to those updates, maybe it’s time to stop and think about your search engine optimization.
+But if you often need to alter how you provide quality SEO work due to those changes, maybe it’s time to stop and think about your search engine optimization.

 Search engine algorithms change frequently.
 Already this year Google announced in its new monthly series on search quality highlights about 17 quality improvements for January, 40 for February and 50 for March.
 The search giant makes roughly 500 updates each year, so that can be a lot to keep up with.

 Some of those changes can frustrate even the best SEO professionals, especially when the description of an update is vague, leaving you clueless about what it means.
 It’s great that Google is sharing what it does, and we understand why search engines don’t tell all, but we do wish for more clarity about some updates.